Pinecreek / Piney at Minnesota Highway 89 and Manitoba Highway 89

 Pinecreek / Piney Port Information

-- Commercial Services are available only M-F with more limited hours.
-Call the border office for more information
+- Commercial Services at Pinecreek and Piney are available only M-F with more limited hours.
+Call the border office for more information at the numbers listed below.

 - This is a Class A U.S. port which means it is a designated port for all aliens.
 Foreign nationals entering the U.S. should use Class A Ports of Entry.